 An integrated approach RFD is proactive and bold with its marketing.
 Their integrated approach includes large-scale bespoke stands at international exhibitions and of course magazine advertising for which we were brought in.
 Recent advertising campaigns have intentionally set out to be genre-challenging and have been rewarded by an offshore industry publishing award for the most memorable campaign.
 RFD likes to use the advertising assets in an experiential context and has also used campaign-based promotional giveaways.

-Design Inc has a long held specialism of building a brand for companies in the subsea, offshore and oil & gas sectors and are ideally placed to support RFD.
+Design Inc has a long held specialism of building a brand (see branding examples, here) for companies in the subsea, offshore and oil & gas sectors and are ideally placed to support RFD.

 The brief The RFD marketing team had identified that whilst previous campaigns provided standout, they were lacking in personality, character and accessibility.
 Ironically, the company itself has a fun culture based on ‘work hard – play hard’ and it was felt that some of this ‘attitude’ could benefit the advertising and projected image.
 Our brief from RFD was a little unusual in that it specified that we should base our campaign on ‘characters’, but the ‘who’ and ‘what’ and the ‘style’ of these characters was to be established.